tommy-123/jekyll-now/_posts/2017-03-28-Copy-of-Using-Github.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I didn't fully copy out the manual and I changed things to be productive, I worked alone and did struggle a bit, but it delt much more rewarding doing work with no help,</td>
+    <td>I didn't fully copy out the manual and I changed things to be productive, I worked alone and did struggle a bit, but it delt much more rewarding doing work with no help,i also managed to make progess even though ihad equipment failiurs, so i am quite proud of that.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>The mouse wasnt working, which is an issue that also occured in my first lesson</td>
+    <td>The mouse wasnt working, which is an issue that also occured in my first lesson which was very annoying, and the computer also crashed which didn't help, but i think i made good progess, and will hopefully move ont to the robot arm by the end of term.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td></td>
+    <td>I will change the mouse when it is broken, and ask people which fuze box is the one that crashes to make sure i dont have that one.
+Next time i might work with someone e</td>
   </tr>
 </table>